aiida-cusp/aiida-cusp/docs/source/user_guide/datatypes/outputs/chgcar.rst

 CHGCAR (``cusp.chgcar``)
 ------------------------

-Output data type storing the data contained in the VASP calculation output files of type *CHGCAR*.
+Data types of class :class:`~aiida_cusp.data.outputs.VaspChgcarData` are used to store the data contained in the VASP calculation output files of type *CHGCAR*.
-In order to save disk space all contents of this data type are stored as gzip-compressed files to the AiiDA repository.
+As those files may grow large a gzip-compressed copy of the file is stored to the AiiDA repository instead of the plain file.
-Note that this data type is only a convenient addition to make the *CHGCAR* contents easily shareable between calculations.
+Note that this data types is only implemented for convenvience to simplify the sharing of *CHGCAR* contents between calculations.
-In particular, no specific methods for interacting with the class' contents are provided.
+However, you may use the class as you wish but be advised that only the basic methods for accessing the file's contents are implemented as it can be seen in the following.

+.. _user-guide-datatypes-outputs-chgcar-methods:

+Implemented Methods and Attributes
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+.. automethod:: aiida_cusp.data.VaspChgcarData.get_content

+.. automethod:: aiida_cusp.data.VaspChgcarData.write_file

+.. autoattribute:: aiida_cusp.data.VaspChgcarData.filepath